Children's human rights

 A convention is an agreement between countries to obey the same law.
 When the government of a country ratifies a convention, that means it agrees to obey the rules set out in that convention.

 What the treaty means

 When the treaty came into force, every child in the UK has been entitled to over 40 specific rights.
 The different rights are not ranked in order of importance; instead they interact with one another to form dynamic parts of an integrated unit.

 - the right to life, survival and development

 - the right to have their views respected and to have their best interests considered at all times

 - the right to a name and nationality, freedom of expression and access to information about them

 - the right to live in a family environment or alternative care and to have contact with both parents if possible

-- health and welfare rights - including rights for disabled children - the right to health and health care and social security
+- health and welfare rights - including rights for children with disabilities - the right to health and health care and social security

 - the right to education, leisure, culture and the arts